rhgksrua/mvc_app/README.md

 #### Using Model class
 A PDO instance is loaded in to `Model.php` as `$db`.
 Refer to PHP PDO class for connecting and querying the database.

-Database configuration can be set in `App/config/config.php` or `.env.php`.
+Database configuration can be set in `App/config/config.php`.

-`.env.php` holds sensitive data, such as passwords.

 In your model, an instance of PDO is available as `$this->dbh`.